visgl/tsc/CHARTER.md

 # vis.gl Charter
+Vis.gl aims to provide an open-source JavaScript framework for high-performance visualizations of large datasets on the web.
+It prioritizes strong support for geospatial data visualization, while also being flexible to cater to diverse non-geospatial visualization needs.
+It is designed to make advanced visualization techniques accessible to a wide range of developers by providing a user-friendly API and well-documented framework.
 ## Section 0: Guiding Principles

 The `vis.gl` project is part of the [OpenJS Foundation][https://openjsf.org], which operates transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.